yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

  >
  > To separate pure and impure parts,
  > `main` is defined as a function
- > which modifies the state of the world
+ > which modifies the state of the world.
  >
  > ~~~
  > main :: World -> World